 Slowly turn the crank at the back of the winder in the direction indicated on the instructions that came with your winder, and the ball will begin to form on the winder.
 Use your other hand to gently guide the yarn between the yarn swift and the ball winder, as it is easy for the yarn to get caught on one of the arms of the swift, causing the mostly plastic parts within your ball winder to strain.

 It's possible to break a ball winder if you put too much pressure on the parts, so keep it slow and gentle at first and make sure the yarn isn't getting caught on anything as it winds.

 Finishing the Ball

-Just keep turning the crank on the ball winder and guiding the yarn off the yarn swift and you'll have a finished ball in no time.
+Keep turning the crank on the ball winder and guiding the yarn off the yarn swift, and you'll have a finished ball in no time.
 The swift automatically turns along with the ball winder to keep feeding yarn onto the winder quickly and smoothly.

 Once you've wound the complete skein of yarn, slip it off the ball winder.
 You'll notice that you haven't really made a ball—it's a little flatter and has a hole in the middle.
 The hole helps prevent you from winding the yarn too tightly, and it diminishes as the yarn sits or as you work with it in most cases.
 Now you have a ball of yarn that you can work with from the outside or use as a center-pull ball, which some knitters prefer.